mattsherwood87/CoNNECT/docs/source/example_processing_procedures/project_startup.rst

 #.
 Create the Project's Scan ID JSON control file

    .. note::
-      This is a manual process.
       You may want to first collect a set of Pilot mri data and transmit to the CoNNECT NPC via PACS after you have completed the previous steps, then evaluate the JSON sidecar files in the sourcedata directory after DICOM conversion to select unique key/value pairs for each NIfTI image.
 This DICOM-to-NIfTI conversion should be completed automatically upon data transfer as part of the pacs-grabber service; however, creation of the BIDS-formatted rawdata will fail as this requires the Project's scan ID JSON file.